Universal Event Rules

 - Dogs (and other pets): Are not allowed at our events unless specified in the event details.

-- Age: Participants must be 18 or over at all events except the ROC and MDM by arrangement.
+- Age: Participants must be 18 or over at all events except the ROC Mountain Marathon, Scottish Mountain Marathon, Marmot Dark Mountains and the 5km, 10km and 18km Skyline Scotland trail races.

-- ID Check: Participants must bring a valid form of current identification (such as a driver’s license) to registration.
+- ID Check: Participants must bring a valid form of current identification (such as a driver’s license) to registration if stipulated in the pre-event information email.

 - Race Numbers: When issued, participants must display one race number on their front at all times and (when issued) a second race number must be attached to their rucksack.
 Race numbers can be obscured by waterproof clothing only.
 Race numbers must not be folded.